Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 ## List Emulators

-The command displays the list of emulators available for all the installed profiles:
+The following command displays the list of Emulators available for all the installed profiles:

 **Syntax:**